As a surgical RN and as a mom, I have always been a stickler on proper handwashing! Just ask my family!

 So whether it’s cold and flu season or not, start young to teach your children to wash their hands!
 It starts with us modeling it.

 Forget hand sanitizer – It’s not a good alternative to simple handwashing!
-We know not that triclosan in antibacterial soap increases bacterial resistance to antibiotics.
+Triclosan in antibacterial soap increases bacterial resistance to antibiotics.